-Celebrate the last lazy hazy days with this easy recipe for summer’s end pasta, filled summer vegetable flavors of fresh local tomatoes, corn and herbs, all topped with creamy, dreamy fresh ricotta cheese.
+Celebrate the last lazy hazy days with this easy recipe for summer’s end pasta, filled summer vegetable flavors of fresh local tomatoes, corn and herbs!

 - 8 ounces short pasta